 Here are some of our favorite recipes that use lettuce:

 The price of lettuce will depend on the variety of lettuce that you like to buy.
 It can generally be found for $1 or less per head, organic or non-organic.
+The price of lettuce has gone up lately but there are still sales and you can still find it for the $1 per bunch price point if you buy a larger pack like the one shown above.

 Sweet potatoes are another big staple in our home and we eat them just about every day.
 I love them added to a simple hash for a quick breakfast or lunch.